powernic/behat-wordpress-extension/docs/features/overview.md

 For convenience, our `behat.yml.dist` configuration template loads all of our contexts by default, though Behat does support [more complex configuration](http://behat.org/en/latest/user_guide/configuration/suites.html) for advanced use cases.

-To find out which step definitions are available for your tests, run `vendor/bin/behat -dl` in your terminal.
+To find out which step definitions are available for your tests, run `vendor/bin/behat --definitions i` in your terminal.

 ## Drivers